Queue Data Structure

 This operation allows us to remove or “dequeue” the front element in the queue.
 It is similar to allowing person at the beginning of a queue to leave the queue.
 The animation below depicts dequeuing of 4 elements from a queue.

-This operation is denoted by dequeue(element) which removes and returns the element present at the front of queue.
+This operation is denoted by dequeue(element) or pop(element) which removes and returns the element present at the front of queue.

 Access the element present at the front of Queue